imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 2. Click the *Select all* button on the flat-field image and measure the average intensity.
 This value, the k1 value, will appear in the results window.
-3. Use the *Image Calculator plus* plugin ().
+3. Use the *Image Calculator plus* plugin ({% include bc content="Analyze | Tools | Calculator plus" %}).
 4.  i1 = experimental image; i2 = flat-field image; k1 = mean flat-field
     intensity; k2 = 0.
 Select the "*Divide"* operation.

-This can also be done using the function with the *32-bit Result* option checked.
+This can also be done using the {% include bc content="Process | Image Calculator" %}function with the *32-bit Result* option checked.
 Then adjust the brightness and contrast and convert the image to 8-bit.

 ![calculator\_plus\_flat\_field.jpg](calculator_plus_flat_field.jpg
 "calculator_plus_flat_field.jpg")